 Shrimp Tempura Roll, or the best homemade sushi recipe.
-Quick and easy to make, and as tasty as the real deal.
-These low-calorie bites are the perfect party food for every occasion.
+Quick and easy to make, these low-calorie bites are the perfect party food for every occasion.
 The crispy fried shrimp tempura is paired with avocado and pickled ginger in a fanstastic rice roll that is then served with a light Asian sauce.

 Sushi – a super popular Japanese recipe

 It is a known fact that some dishes are more popular outside their country of origin, believe it or not.
 And sushi is no exception here.
 Yes, sushi is a Japanese dish, although it’s pretty basic compared to the Western variation, where more ingredients are used to appeal to the western palate.

 Even so, everybody agrees that sushi is just the perfect party appetizer.
 And if you are planning big parties like the New Year Eve, a fancy birthday party and so on, then sushi should not miss from the menu.

 And while the restaurant sushi roll is so delicious, but equaly expensive, you might as well make your own homemade sushi roll, and I guarantee you will get the same taste, with less money.
 Not to mention you get to use any ingredients you want.

 And this time I opted for a fabulous shrimp tempura roll with cucumber and pickled ginger, although I am planning to try as many variations as possible.